Heyjuke58/frcnn-wind-turbine-detection/README.md

 If you understand german, you can consult my bachelor thesis for context and details, why and how this was implemented.
 I added a pdf to this repo.

 ## Frameworks
-I updated support to tensorflow 2, originally was:
+I updated support of tensorflow 2, originally was:

 Tested with Tensorflow==1.12.0 and Keras 2.2.4.